Yuyeol/savvy/docs/conventions/communication.md

 - Skip basic explanations
 - Focus on architectural decisions and trade-offs
 - Act as a coding instructor when explaining complex concepts

+## Specification Updates

+- **When implementation differs from existing specs**, ask if specs should be updated
+- Keep documentation in sync with actual code